-380 4.2.1 Background and 13C CP MAS spectra
+4.2.1 Background and 13C CP MAS spectra

-To illustrate the use of our approach to estimate orientational order in a practically relevant case, we turn to a polycarbonate nate the stretched polycarbonate (PC) sample (Makrolon GP clear 099 from Bayer) which was stretched in the glassy state to an elongation factor of 1.45.
-In this process, the segments of the chains are expected to align.
-In .
+To illustrate the use of our approach to estimate orientational order in a practically relevant case, we turn to the stretched polycarbonate (PC) sample.
 In an early application of 2D syncMAS to a similar sample polymer (Vogt et al., 1990), an order parameter $\langle P_2 \rangle$ of about 0.15 was reported for the methyl resonance at elongation.
-In more detailed work focusing on static 2D experiments of 13 C-labeled PC (Utz et al.,

-1999), a different deformation geometry and a different angle convention for the director reference frame was used, rendering a comparison not straightforward.
+In more detailed work focusing on static 2D experiments of 13C-labeled PC (Utz et al., 1999), a different deformation geometry and a different angle convention for the director reference frame was used, rendering a comparison not straightforward.
 Here, we do not elaborate on the polymer physics details and merely use this sample for a proof of principle of the method.

-In the earlier work (Vogt et al., 1990), only results for the methyl resonance were reported, and no compeding reason was given with regards to why the other resonances were not evaluated.
+In the earlier work (Vogt et al., 1990), only results for the methyl resonance were reported, and no compelling reason was given with regards to why the other resonances were not evaluated.
 This was probably due to the limited spinning speed and a corresponding lack of resolution.
-Moreover, the data analysis approach employing a fit using precalculated subspectra to extract the orientation degree (Harbison et al., 1987) implies fixed assumptions on the relation of the CST PAF and the director frame, which were probably not available for the other resonances.
-One key advantage of our approach is its flexibility to change the CSA principle values and the related angles at no additional expense in calculation efficiency.
+Moreover, the data analysis approach employing a fit using precalculated subspectra to extract the orientation degree (Harbison et al., 1987) implies fixed assumptions about the relation of the CST PAF and the director frame, which were probably not available for the other resonances.
+One key advantage of our approach is its flexibility to change the CSA principal values and the related angles at no additional expense in calculation efficiency.

-As to experimental details (Djukic et al., 2020), we carefully avoided orientation effects from the injection molding procedure of the specimen via machining off the surface layer, and using precise video control of the true strain.
+As to experimental details (Djukic et al., 2020), we carefully avoided orientation effects from the injection molding procedure of the specimen by machining off the surface layer and using precise video control of the true strain.
 A cylindrical piece of 3 mm outer diameter was cut with a dissecting knife from the center of the stretched specimen and inserted into a 4 mm MAS rotor such that the stretching direction was placed along the radius of the rotor.
-For the determination of the CSA principal values, an unstretched sample was powdered in order to fully remove possible anisotropy from the molding process, and compressed into a rotor.
+For the determination of the CSA principal values, an unstretched sample was powdered in order to fully remove possible anisotropy from the molding process and compressed into a rotor.
 The cross-polarization (CP) MAS spectrum at 11 kHz spinning is shown in Fig. 5a.